SSC Meetups 2018: Times And Places

 Time: Saturday, August 18, 3:00

-Location: Hudson Eats Food Court, tables near the Black Seed Bagel (will have a sign at the tables), Brookfield Place, 2nd Floor, 230 Vesey Street, Manhattan
+Location: Hudson Eats Food Court, tables near the Black Seed Bagel (will have a sign at the tables), Brookfield Place, 2nd Floor, 230 Vesey Street, Manhattan (map)

 Contact: Rachel at (650) 534-7354, or see Google group